HusseinMorsy/sohbet/README.md

 Actual Test Result with travis ci: [![Build Status](https://secure.travis-ci.org/HusseinMorsy/sohbet.png)](http://travis-ci.org/HusseinMorsy/sohbet)

 For development it is recommended to use [Guard](https://github.com/guard/guard).
-It is allready configured for mac.
+On a mac install the gems rb-fsevent and growl_notify by hand with

+    gem install rb-fsevent growl_notify

 ## Supported Ruby versions